webpack/webpack.js.org/src/content/configuration/dev-server.md

 In the function you get access to the request, response and proxy options.

-- Return `null` or `undefined` means continue to process the request with proxy.
+- Return `null` or `undefined` to continue processing the request with proxy.
 - Return `false` will produce a 404 error for the request.
 - If a string path is returned.
 The path will be served instead of continuing to proxy the request.